-Collins was contacted to perform an underwater inspection of Mars Wrigley riverwall in April 2016.
-Mars Wrigley maintains a sophisticated corporate R&D facility on Goose Island in the Chicago River in Chicago, Illinois.
-As Jones Lang LaSalle (JLL), the property manager soon realized, Collins offered a much wider range of engineering services than just underwater inspection.
+Collins was contacted to perform an underwater inspection of Mars Wrigley riverwall in Chicago, Illinois.
+Mars Wrigley maintains a sophisticated corporate R&D facility on Goose Island in the Chicago River.
+As Jones Lang LaSalle (JLL), the property manager, soon realized, Collins offered a much wider range of engineering services than just underwater inspection.

 The underwater inspection report recommended further investigation for two large areas of the riverwall that were leaning out into the river; even above water, the deformations were clearly visible.
 Consequently, JLL retained Collins for an investigation of the riverwall anchorage system.
 This was performed by digging test pits behind the steel sheet piling to expose the waler and battered piles.
 A marine and heavy construction contractor was subcontracted by Collins to provide an excavator and operator for this phase.

 Based on the findings of multiple failure modes for the waler-to-battered pile connections, in spite of minimal corrosion, Collins recommended repair or replacement of the entire northern wall.
 The western wall was a newer construction with more robust anchorage details displaying no signs of distress.
 Collins was under contract with JLL to design the recommended repairs and presented several preliminary design options, including estimated phased construction costs.
 Collins prepared detailed plans, specifications, and an estimate based on the final repair option selected by the client.
 A geotechnical subconsultant performed soil borings to establish the wall design parameters.